97th Grey Cup: West Final

 The defending Grey Cup champions, Calgary Stampeders were hoping to win and repeat as champions on their home field at McMahon Stadium.
 However, they had to get past the Saskatchewan Roughriders who after 33 years finished first in the West Division and had home field advantage with the raucous Rider Nation on their side.

 In the first half, the Calgary Stampeders showed signs as if they would succeed when kicker, Sandro DeAngelis opened the scoring on the game's first possession with a 47-yard field goal to make it 3–0 Calgary in the first quarter.
-Eventually, Calgary would add to their lead when running back, Joffrey Reynolds, the CFL rushing leader, rushed for 17 yards for the touchdown to make it 10–0, Stampeders.
+Calgary added to their lead when running back, Joffrey Reynolds, the CFL rushing leader, rushed for 17 yards for the touchdown to make it 10–0, Stampeders.

-However, the Saskatchewan Roughriders would respond at 7:54 in the second quarter, when quarterback, Darian Durant threw an 8-yard touchdown pass to Chris Getzlaf to make it 10–7, Calgary.
-Then at 12:41 of the second quarter, kicker Luca Congi would kick an 18-yard field goal to tie the game at 10–10.
-While both teams were able to score 10 points the first half was dominated by both defences, which kept the game tied at halftime.
+However, the Saskatchewan Roughriders responded at 7:54 in the second quarter, when quarterback, Darian Durant threw an 8-yard touchdown pass to Chris Getzlaf to make it 10–7, Calgary.
+Then at 12:41 of the second quarter, kicker Luca Congi kicked an 18-yard field goal to tie the game at 10–10.
+While both teams were able to score 10 points, the first half was dominated by both defences, which kept the game tied at halftime.

-At the start of the third quarter, Saskatchewan would eventually break the tie breaker as Darian Durant would throw two touchdown passes to give the Roughriders a commanding lead over Calgary.
+At the start of the third quarter, Saskatchewan broke the tie as Darian Durant threw two touchdown passes to give the Roughriders a commanding lead over Calgary.
 The first touchdown pass came at 2:19 when Durant threw a 9-yard touchdown pass to Andy Fantuz giving the Riders a 17–10 lead.
 Then at 11:04 of the third quarter, Durant threw a 16-yard touchdown pass to Rob Bagg giving Saskatchewan a commanding 24–11 lead, as Calgary was only able to score a single point in the third quarter.

-In the fourth quarter, Saskatchewan would add to their point total when Congi kicked a 43-yard field goal to give the Riders a 27–11 lead.
-Late in the game, Calgary would cut the lead to 10, when Henry Burris threw a 4-yard touchdown completion to Jeremaine Copeland at 13:47.
-However, when Calgary attempted a two-point convert to make it an 8-point deficit, Burris' pass would be intercepted in the end zone which sealed the victory for the Saskatchewan Roughriders and ended Calgary's hope to become repeat champions on home turf.
+In the fourth quarter, Saskatchewan added to their point total when Congi kicked a 43-yard field goal to give the Riders a 27–11 lead.
+Late in the game, Calgary cut the lead to 10, when Henry Burris threw a 4-yard touchdown completion to Jeremaine Copeland at 13:47.
+However, when Calgary attempted a two-point convert to make it an 8-point deficit, Burris' pass was intercepted in the end zone.
+That sealed the victory for the Saskatchewan Roughriders and ended Calgary's hope to become repeat champions on home turf.

-With the victory, Saskatchewan met the Montreal Alouettes at the 97th Grey Cup game at Calgary's McMahon Stadium, which also marked the first time that both these teams have met in a championship game.
+With the victory, Saskatchewan met the Montreal Alouettes at the 97th Grey Cup game at Calgary's McMahon Stadium, which also marked the first time that both these teams had met in a championship game.